zmercury/ICT/Notes/021_June20/README.md

 - In other words, we can sat that the collection of functions creates a program.
 - The dunction is also known as procedure or subrouting in other programming languages.

+Function is a block of code which perform some task when it is called.
+It helps in code reusability in c program.

+There are two types of functions in c.
+- Library Function: Library Function ate those functions which are already presented in c library.
+Library function cannot be used as user defined function.
+The function of library finction is already defined in c.
+- User Defined Function: Those function which are declared by the user are known as user defined Function.
+The task of thses functions are determined bt the user.